Hey Kids (Start Here)

 Kingmaker

-Caitlin Lightcap stands in a small and underutilized ladies room, head bowed, arms crossed, touching nothing, staring down at her shoes.
-She waits here with herself because it is not yet time to go.
-She is never early.
-She is never late.
+Caitlin Lightcap stands in a small and underutilized ladies’ room, head bowed, arms crossed, touching nothing, staring at her shoes.
+She waits here with herself because it’s not time to go.
+She’s never early.
+She’s never late.
 If one is early, then one is not punctual.
 She is punctual.
 It’s important to her.
 Punctuality.
 So what.
 It’s not a big deal.
 It doesn’t mean anything.
-It doesn’t mean anything in general and it doesn’t mean anything now; it’s just who she is.
-It’s just how she is.
+She has an intimate relationship with time.
+She calls it by its first name and it ticks back at her second by second by second: cait, cait, cait, cait, cait, cait.
+It’s who she is.
+How she is.
 Those Protestants.
-It’s their fault.
-Maybe it’s not their fault.
+It’s their fault, probably.
 She’ll have to ask her father about that one.
 The Calvinists, maybe.
 Or maybe just the person who first invented an accurate timepiece.
-Other eras had other problems.

-Lightcap wishes she was a sailor, tackling the problem of arc seconds of longitude.
+Lightcap wishes she was a sailor, tackling the problem of arcseconds of longitude.
+Different seas, different problems.

-Or a pirate maybe.
+She would have liked to be a pirate.
 She’s a nerd.
-She probably would have had to be a pirate’s whore.
+She probably would’ve had to be a pirate’s smartass whore, whispering good ideas in his ear.
 That’s depressing.
-Maybe not.
-Maybe not if she was good enough with a sword.
-She is pretty fucking sure she would have been good enough with a sword.
-Mutiny! she thinks bizarrely.
+But if she’d been good enough with a sword…she’s pretty fucking sure she would have been good enough with a sword.
+Mutiny! she thinks.
 The captain’s wench hath taken up a cutlass!
 All must fall in line or be consigned to a watery grave!

 Her phone vibrates in her hand.